mgerrard/alpaca/docs/index.md

 ...

 These pages document the implementation of ALPACA.
-Using a small program, we'll explain [what ALPACA computes], [how it computes this][Alternating Conditional Analysis], and then [step through a run][Stepping through a run] of ALPACA to name the modules as they are used.
+Using a small program, we'll see [what ALPACA computes], see [how it computes this][Alternating Conditional Analysis], and [step through a run][Stepping through a run] of ALPACA to name the modules as they are used.
 An [index][Index to source files] to the documentation of individual source files is given at the end.